otabv/mah-webb.github.io/courses/da606a/workshops/ws1.md

 Our first mission is to make a simple instrument or sound device behaving somewhat like a [Theremin](http://en.wikipedia.org/wiki/Theremin).
 We will connect a light sensor - a photo resistor - and small speaker to the Arduino.
 You can use a potentiometer if you don't have a photo resistor.

 - The speaker can be connected directly between ground and one of the digital outputs.
 Let's use digital pin 9
--  The photo resistor  is connected in the same way as the push button from the last workshop but this time to an analog input.
+-  The photo resistor is connected in series with a 2k resistor between ground and +5V.
+The middle point is connected to an analog input.
 Let's use analog input 0.
+This connection is called a *volatage divider*.

 We will use the Tone Pitch Follower example in